mrstevenaweiss/swift-practice/README.md

 build and run
 connect your phone to the Mac
 Window >> Devices & Simulators >>
-unlock device and hold the home button
+unlock device and hold the home butto

+n